Thad Cochran: Personal life and death

 In 1964, Cochran married Rose Clayton.
-The couple had two children.
+The couple have two children.
 Rose Cochran died in 2014.

 On May 23, 2015, Cochran married longtime aide Kay Webber in a private ceremony in Gulfport, Mississippi.

-Fourteen months after his resignation from the Senate, Cochran died on May 30, 2019 in Oxford, Mississippi.
+Fourteen months after his resignation from the Senate, Cochran died on May 30, 2019, in Oxford, Mississippi.
 The cause of death was renal failure.

 Legacy

 The Consolidated Appropriations Act of 2018, which was signed into law on March 23, 2018, named the federal courthouse in Jackson, Mississippi after Cochran.
 The courthouse-naming provision of the act was included by Senator Patrick Leahy of Vermont, who served as the ranking Democrat on the committee and considered Cochran his closest friend in the Senate.
 On August 9, 2018, a ceremony was held to recognize the naming of the Thad Cochran United States Courthouse in Jackson, Mississippi.

 On May 12, 2018, the University of Mississippi gave Cochran the Mississippi Humanitarian Award, given "to exceptional figures who have played a major role in shaping the state."

 In 2018, a report indicated that Cochran's official papers were to be housed in the Modern Political Archives at the University of Mississippi.

+In recognition of Cochran's military and civil service, the US Navy posthumously named the Arleigh Burke-class destroyer USS Thad Cochran (DDG-135) after him in 2019.